clarinsi/cordex/README.md

 ### Parameters

 #### path
 Required in `write` function.
 Destination where results are going to be written.

-#### multiple_output
-Default value `None`.
-Parameter in `write` function, that enables users to store results in multiple files, one file per one syntactic structure.
-In this case path should point to folder.
-If this is `None`, results are stored in single file.
+If this is a path to a folder, results are going to be stored in multiple files, otherwise in a single file.

 #### separator
 Default value `,`.
 Optional parameter in `write` and `get_list` functions, that tells us what output files should be separated by.
 For `.tbl` files shis should be `\t`.